Mozetsu/starbase/README.md

 After all sections were finished, I put them all together in the index file and the page was completed.
 This approach is super efficient as everything can be maintained separately.

-## 😑 Problems faced

 Navigation bar was a bit of a headache as it had to change the entire layout in smaller viewports.
 Used a burguer button which was hidden in large screens and would become visible in smaller screen sizes.
 Navigation items would also change to a column layout is smaller devices to make better use of space.

-## ⚡ Result
+## Conclusion
 User is greeted with a hero section containing a description of what the website is about and an image frame.
 On top of the hero section the navigation bar displays all the sections that can be scrolled to by clicking on the corresponding navigation item.
 Layout respects the different screen sizes and structures the inner content accordingly.

-## 🔒 Conclusion

 Final result met my expectations since the goal was a completely responsive layout and I achieved it.